-Local Northeast Ohio residents are reporting an unprecedented number if ticks this season and there are a lot of good reasons why we should all use extra precautions while enjoying the great outdoors this season.
+Local Northeast Ohio residents are reporting an unprecedented number of ticks this season and there are many reasons why we should all use extra precautions while enjoying the great outdoors this year.
 According to the Ohio Department of Health, research is showing increasing numbers of ticks and Lyme disease in Portage Turf Specialist’s service areas.
 Just take a look at the recent results below:

 “Tick-borne diseases can be transmitted only by the bite of an infected tick.
 An infected animal or person cannot pass the infection on to another animal or person.
 Ticks normally become infected by taking a blood meal from an infected animal.
 Use caution when removing ticks from pets and be sure to check yourself and loved ones after spending time in ticks’ habitat.